graeburn/mapstoryengine/README.md

 &nbsp; - The maximum play area specified as a radius in metres (a multiple of 50), around the user's starting location.

-&nbsp; - Your personal Google Places key to connect to the API and search for local Points Of Interest (POIs).
+&nbsp; - Your personal Google Places key to connect to the Google Places API and search for local Points Of Interest (POIs).

-If you do not have one already you can sign up at [Google Maps](https://developers.google.com/maps).
-Make sure that the Places API is added to your Google project associated with the key.
+If you do not have one already you can sign up for free account at [Google Maps](https://developers.google.com/maps).
+Be sure to check that the Places API is added/enabled on the Google project associated with the API key.

 ![Searching Local Sites](Images/SearchSites.jpg)